 In November, 1994, the City entered into a long-term contract to provide sewer treatment services to the City of Mortons Gap.
 The term of the agreement is for 45 years, with amendments possible upon the consent of both parties.
 The City bills the City of Mortons Gap monthly for the sewer treatment.
-Total sales to the City of Mortons Gap for the year ended June 30, 2016, were \$98,751.
+Total sales to the City of Mortons Gap for the year ended June 30, 2017, were \$111,502.
+This amount constitutes 36% of the total revenue.

 In December, 1996, the City entered into a long-term contract to provide sewer treatment services to the City of White Plains.
 The term of the agreement is for 45 years, with amendments possible upon the consent of both parties.
 The City bills the City of White Plains monthly for the sewer treatment.
-Total sales to the City of White Plains for the year ended June 30, 2016, were \$27,151.
+Total sales to the City of White Plains for the year ended June 30, 2017, were \$69,744.
+This amount constitutes 23% of the total revenue.